The Centre for Engineering Education Blog - Author Guidelines

 • Posts based on work presented at conferences, relevant educational publications and work in development.

-• Case studies
+• Case studies of practice

 • Awards and prizes